Data model

 description longtext Description of workstation

-status varchar(255) Status of the workstation (lifecycle incident)
+status varchar(255) Status of the workstation (lifecycle, incidents)

 type varchar(255) Type / model of workstation